aislan-michel/product-crud-lua/README.md

 ### What are the rules?

-* Create - The id is generated of the system, name and price
+* Create - The id is generated of the system, name and price a user insert
 * Read - Print a list of created products in this template: {{id}} - {{{name}}} - ${{price}}
-* Update -
+* Update - User insert id of product, the system finded, show template of information and user can update the price. if system not found product, print "not found".
 * Delete -

+### Observasions